ttakasawa/iOS-GoodCodeExerciseSample/README.md

     }
 }
 ```

 Here, it is important not to call any functions in NetworkManager directly.
+The whole purpose of UserNetwork is to offer a layer of abstractions.
+This way, code remains more transparent, and also protocols such as NetworkManager can remain abstract.

-DetailViewController: This is just WkWebView displaying website or pdf stored in Firebase Storage
+DetailViewController: This is just WkWebView displaying website or pdf stored in Firebase Storage.